ruescasd/mrkl/README.md

 Verifiable logs are implemented following this ordering, but this is not dependable guarantee: the service only guarantees that _an_ order is followed and that the resulting trees will be consistent.
 The use of a timestamp column helps in providing a more "natural" order when a verification log has more than one source; in this case an ordering based only on id columns has no meaning.

+### Batch processing atomicity

+The batch processor ensures per-log all-or-nothing semantics:

+**Transaction scope**: Each log's batch processes all its configured source tables within a single database transaction.
+This means:
+- If any error occurs while processing a log, that log's batch rolls back
+- No partial state is ever committed to `merkle_log` for that log
+- Either all source tables for a log are processed together, or none are

+**Independent log processing**: Logs are processed independently - an error in one log does not affect other logs being processed in the same cycle.

 ## API Reference